reim24/use-glassmorphism/readme.md

 - **color**: The color for the glassmorphic effect.
 Accepts RGB, RGBA, or hex values.
 - **blur**: The blur strength for the glassmorphic effect.
 Should be in the range 0 to 20.
 Default is 5.
 - **transparency**: The transparency level for the glassmorphic effect.
 Should be in the range 0 to 1.
+- **outline**: The oultine level for the glassmorphic effect.
+Should be in the range 0 to 1.
 - **animation**: Animation properties for the glassmorphic effect.
   - **duration**: The duration of the animation.
 Default is 0.3 seconds.
   - **timingFunction**: The timing function for the animation.
 Default is 'ease'.